-The Commission makes semi-monthly contributions to each eligible employee's account held by Wespath based on 8% of annual employee compensation.
+The Commission makes bi-weekly contributions to each eligible employee's account held by Wespath based on 8% of annual employee compensation.
 Additionally, the Commission matches up to 2% of each employee's annual compensation to their United Methodist Personal Investment Plan.
-Total contributions made by the Commission for both components during the years ended December 31, 2023 and 2022 were \$87,367 and \$84,632, respectively.
+Total contributions made by the Commission for both components during the years ended December 31, 2024 and 2023 were \$69,551 and \$87,367, respectively.